Shan Bullock

-Shan Fadh Bullock (John William, 17 May 1865 – 27 February 1935) was an Irish writer.
+Shan Fadh Bullock (b.
+John William, 17 May 1865 – 27 February 1935) was an Irish writer.
 He was born at Inisherk in Fermanagh and died in Surrey.
 He attended Farra School in County Westmeath, he failed the Trinity College Dublin entrance exams and moved to London.
 He served on the secretariat of the Irish Home Rule Convention.
+He was awarded the Order of the British Empire.